hostnet/accessor-generator-plugin-lib/README.md

 ## Installation

-Add `hostnet/accessor-generator-plugin-lib` to your `composer.json` and run `composer require hostnet/accessor-generator-plugin-lib`
+**Using Composer**

+* `$ composer require hostnet/accessor-generator-plugin-lib`
+* This library follows [semantic versioning](http://semver.org/) strictly.

-If you want to invoke generation after installing you can run `php composer.phar dump-autoload`.
-Add `-vv` to the dump-autoload command for more verbosity.
+If you want to invoke generation after installing you can run `composer dump-autoload`.
+Feel free to add `-vv` to the command for more verbosity.

 ## Usage